Tornado alley is expanding — and scientists don’t know why

 The first quarter of 2023 represented a powerful start to the year’s tornado season, with each month offering a number of tornadoes substantially above the historical average, according to federal data.

-“This past winter and our early spring has been as active as I can remember in years,” said William Bunting of the national Storm Prediction Center.
+“This past winter and our early spring have been as active as I can remember in years,” said William Bunting of the National Storm Prediction Center.
 “The number of events, many of the same areas being affected has been remarkable.”

 This January had more than three times as many tornadoes as the historical average; February had half again as many, and March had twice as many.